cholushkin/MazeTemple/README.md

-# MazeTemple
-Maze Temple
+# Maze temple

-Example of application of Self-avoiding walk ( https://github.com/cholushkin/ImageGrid ).
+Self-avoiding walk application example.
+This project is a part of Grid Adventure: https://github.com/cholushkin/ImageGrid .